 First founded in 1957 in Oyster Bay as the State University College on Long Island, Stony Brook University moved to its current location in 1962.
 It was elected to the Association of American Universities in 2001 and is home to some of the most influential business incubators in the area.

-Because of this, it’s also one of the best places to earn a master’s in economics.
+The Department of Economics at Stony Brook is one of the best places to earn a master’s degree in economics.
 The graduate programs in economics here comprise both Ph.D. and Master of Arts programs, the latter of which is research-oriented and extremely selective.
-You’ll take courses that are heavy in mathematics and will allow you to concentrate in one of three fields—industrial strategy; macroeconomic policy; or people, markets, and government.
+You’ll take courses that are heavy in mathematics and will allow you to concentrate in one of three fields:

 University of Houston

 Curious about the classes you’ll take?
 These can vary depending on when you enroll and where your interests lie.
-However, most students will take classes such as Econometrics, Microeconomic Analysis, Economic Forecasting, and Health Economics.
+However, most students will take classes such as:

 To apply, you will need to have a baccalaureate degree from an accredited university with a minimum GPA of at least 3.0.
 You will also need to submit GRE scores, though this requirement is waived if you have an undergraduate GPA of 3.4 or higher.